mtuneccessary/-money-market/GITHUB_SETUP.md

 ---

-**🎉 Congratulations!
+**Congratulations!
 You now have a professional, production-ready GitHub repository that showcases senior developer skills and best practices.**

 *Your Nibiru Money Market project is ready to make an impact in the DeFi ecosystem!*